-- St Ethelbert's Catholic Primary School and Nursery recognises that child-on-child abuse can take many forms, including but not limited to: - o Bullying, including cyberbullying, prejudice-based and discriminatory bullying - o Abuse in intimate personal relationships between children - Physical abuse which can include hitting, kicking, shaking, biting, hair pulling, or otherwise causing physical harm - Sexual violence and sexual harassment - Consensual and non-consensual sharing of nudes and semi-nude images and/or videos (also known as sexting or youth produced sexual imagery) - Causing someone to engage in sexual activity without consent, such as forcing someone to strip, touch themselves sexually, or to engage in sexual activity with a third party - Upskirting (which is a criminal offence), which typically involves taking a picture under a person's clothing without their permission, with the intention of viewing their genitals or buttocks to obtain sexual gratification, or cause the victim humiliation, distress or alarm - Initiation/hazing type violence and rituals - Any allegations of child-on-child abuse will be recorded, investigated, and dealt with in line with this child protection policy and KCSIE 2022 (in particular, part two and five). - St Ethelbert's Catholic Primary School and Nursery adopts a zero-tolerance approach to child-on-child abuse.
+- Sevenoaks Primary School recognises that child-on-child abuse can take many forms, including but not limited to: - o Bullying, including cyberbullying, prejudice-based and discriminatory bullying - o Abuse in intimate personal relationships between children - Physical abuse which can include hitting, kicking, shaking, biting, hair pulling, or otherwise causing physical harm - Sexual violence and sexual harassment - Consensual and non-consensual sharing of nudes and semi-nude images and/or videos (also known as sexting or youth produced sexual imagery) - Causing someone to engage in sexual activity without consent, such as forcing someone to strip, touch themselves sexually, or to engage in sexual activity with a third party - Upskirting (which is a criminal offence), which typically involves taking a picture under a person's clothing without their permission, with the intention of viewing their genitals or buttocks to obtain sexual gratification, or cause the victim humiliation, distress or alarm - Initiation/hazing type violence and rituals - Any allegations of child-on-child abuse will be recorded, investigated, and dealt with in line with this child protection policy and KCSIE 2022 (in particular, part two and five). - Sevenoaks Primary School adopts a zero-tolerance approach to child-on-child abuse.
 We believe that abuse is abuse and it will never be tolerated or dismissed as "just banter", "just having a laugh", "part of growing up" or "boys being boys"; this can lead to a culture of unacceptable behaviours and can create an unsafe environment for children and a culture that normalises abuse, which can prevent children from coming forward to report it. - All staff have a role to play in challenging inappropriate behaviours between children.
 Staff recognise that some child-on-child abuse issues may be affected by gender, age, ability and culture of those involved.
-For example, for gender based abuse, girls are more likely to be victims and boys more likely to be perpetrators. - St Ethelbert's Catholic Primary School and Nursery recognises that even if there are no reported cases of child-on-child abuse, such abuse is still likely to be taking place and it may be the case that it is just not being reported.
-As such, it is important that staff speak to the DSL (or deputy) about any concerns regarding child-on-child abuse. - In order to minimise the risk of child-on-child abuse, St Ethelbert's Catholic Primary School and Nursery will: - o implement a robust anti-bullying policy. - o provide an age/ability appropriate PSHE and RSE curriculum. - o provide a range of reporting mechanisms, for example, worry boxes, - dedicated safeguarding email for parents and community members which is monitored by DSLs (safegaurding@stethelbertsschool.co.uk) - St Ethelbert's Catholic Primary School and Nursery want children to feel able to confidently report abuse and know their concerns will be treated seriously.
+For example, for gender based abuse, girls are more likely to be victims and boys more likely to be perpetrators. - Sevenoaks Primary School recognises that even if there are no reported cases of child-on-child abuse, such abuse is still likely to be taking place and it may be the case that it is just not being reported.
+As such, it is important that staff speak to the DSL (or deputy) about any concerns regarding child-on-child abuse. - In order to minimise the risk of child-on-child abuse, Sevenoaks Primary School will: - Ensure every class has an available worry box - o That our PSHE curriculum is responsive to our children's needs and crafted for our context - That behaviour is not just responded to with consequences, but it is explored and roots for this discussed with children. - That any concern raised by children is logged on CPOMs and followed up. - Sevenoaks Primary School want children to feel able to confidently report abuse and know their concerns will be treated seriously.
 All allegations of child-on-child abuse will be reported to the DSL and will be recorded, investigated, and dealt with in line with associated school policies, including child protection, anti-bullying, and behaviour.
-Pupils who experience abuse will be offered appropriate support, regardless of where the abuse takes place. - Concerns about pupil's behaviour, including child-on-child abuse taking place offsite will be responded to as part of a partnership approach with pupils and parents/carers.
+Pupils who experience abuse will be offered appropriate support, regardless of where the abuse takes place. - Concerns about pupils behaviour, including child-on-child abuse taking place offsite will be responded to as part of a partnership approach with pupils and parents/carers.
 Offsite behaviour concerns will be recorded and responded to in line with existing appropriate policies, for example anti-bullying, acceptable use, behaviour and child protection policies.